 From career breakthroughs to professional milestones, explore how A'ja Wilson made an impact.

-A'ja Wilson is an American professional basketball player currently playing for the Las Vegas Aces in the WNBA.
-Known for her skill and athleticism, she has quickly become a prominent figure in women's basketball.
+A'ja Wilson is an American professional basketball player currently playing for the Las Vegas Aces in the Women's National Basketball Association (WNBA).
+She is known for her skills and accomplishments in professional basketball.

-In 2014, A'ja Wilson helped the franchise get back to the playoffs for the first time since 2014.
+In 2014, the Aces made the playoffs for the first time.

-In 2016, A'ja Wilson won her first SEC Player of the Year award and was a consensus All-American, while leading the Gamecocks to a SEC regular season and Tournament Championship.
+In 2016, A'ja Wilson won her first SEC Player of the Year award and was a consensus All-American.
+Wilson led the Gamecocks to a SEC regular season and Tournament Championship.

 In May 2018, A'ja Wilson signed with Nike.

-On June 16, 2018, A'ja Wilson scored a career-high 35 points and grabbed 13 rebounds in an overtime victory against the Indiana Fever, becoming the second rookie in league history to achieve this feat.
-She was also voted into the 2018 WNBA All-Star Game and named WNBA Rookie of the Year.
+On June 16, 2018, A'ja Wilson scored a career-high of 35 points and grabbed 13 rebounds in a 101–92 overtime victory against the Indiana Fever, becoming the second rookie in league history to score 35 points and grab 10 rebounds.

 In August 2018, A'ja Wilson signed with the Shaanxi Red Wolves of the Women's Chinese Basketball Association for the 2018–19 off-season.